-Established in 2006, our Dubai office is headed by Scott Campbell (UAE Managing Partner & Partner, Corporate/M&A), Sarosh Mewawalla (Partner, Project Finance), Kieron Zaman (Partner, Banking) and Jonathan Fried (Partner, Capital Markets).
+Established in 2006, our Dubai office is led by Scott Campbell (UAE Managing Partner & Partner, Corporate/M&A), Sarosh Mewawalla (Partner, Project Finance), Kieron Zaman (Partner, Banking) and Jonathan Fried (Partner, Capital Markets).
 We have assembled a strong legal team in Dubai and are frequently commended for our broad spectrum of expertise and global reach, enabling our clients to successfully pursue opportunities in the Middle East.

 With over 40 years’ experience in the region, we continue to advise a strong client base of government organisations, financial institutions and international and regional publicly and privately-owned businesses; acting on complex, high-profile transactions throughout the region, including in the United Arab Emirates, Saudi Arabia, Qatar, Kuwait, Iraq, Bahrain, Oman, Jordan, Lebanon and Egypt.